 Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized environment.
 Hyperbaric oxygen therapy is a well-established treatment for decompression sickness, a potential risk of scuba diving.
 Other conditions treated with hyperbaric oxygen therapy include:

 - Wounds that may not heal because of diabetes or radiation injury.

-In a hyperbaric oxygen therapy chamber, the air pressure is increased two to three times higher than normal air pressure.
+In a hyperbaric oxygen therapy chamber, the air pressure is increased 2 to 3 times higher than normal air pressure.
 Under these conditions, your lungs can gather much more oxygen than would be possible breathing pure oxygen at normal air pressure.

-When your blood carries this extra oxygen throughout your body, this helps fight bacteria and stimulate the release of substances called growth factors and stem cells, which promote healing.
+This extra oxygen helps fight bacteria.
+It also triggers the release of substances called growth factors and stem cells, which promote healing.

 Why it's done

 Hyperbaric oxygen therapy is used to treat several medical conditions.
 And medical institutions use it in different ways.
-Your doctor may suggest hyperbaric oxygen therapy if you have one of the following conditions:
+Your health care provider may suggest hyperbaric oxygen therapy if you have one of the following conditions:

-- Bubbles of air in your blood vessels (arterial gas embolism)
+- Bubbles of air in your blood vessels, known as arterial gas embolism.

 Hyperbaric oxygen therapy is generally a safe procedure.
 Complications are rare.
 But this treatment does carry some risk.